Jitin Prasada

-Prasada attended The Doon School, Dehradun at roughly the same time as politicians Jyotiraditya Scindia, Kalikesh Narayan Singh Deo and Dushyant Singh and Sherwood College.
+Prasada attended The Doon School, Dehradun at roughly the same time as politicians Rahul Gandhi, Jyotiraditya Scindia, Kalikesh Narayan Singh Deo and Dushyant Singh.

 Early life

 Prasada was born in Shahjahanpur, Uttar Pradesh to politician Jitendra Prasada and his wife Kanta Prasada.
+He belongs to Brahmin caste.
 He attended the all-boys' boarding school, The Doon School in Dehradun (where he was a contemporary of politicians Jyotiraditya Scindia and Kalikesh Narayan Singh Deo).
 He did a degree in commerce from the Shri Ram College of Commerce, Delhi University and then completed his MBA from International Management Institute, New Delhi.

 His grandfather Jyoti Prasad was a Congress party member and served legislative and local body positions.
 His grandmother Pamela Prasada belonged to the Sikh family of Kapurthala.
-His great grandfather Jwala Prasada was a Colonial Civil Service officer and great grandmother Purnima Devi, youngest daughter of Hemendranath Tagore brother of Nobel Laureate Rabindranath Tagore.
+His great grandfather Jwala Prasada was a Imperial Civil Service officer and great grandmother Purnima Devi, youngest daughter of Hemendranath Tagore brother of Nobel Laureate Rabindranath Tagore.

 Political career

 In 2001, Jitin Prasad started his career with Indian Youth Congress as a general secretary.
 In 2004, he won his first election and was elected Member of the Parliament in the 14th Lok Sabha from his hometown constituency of Shahjahanpur, U.P.

 In his first tenure as Member of the Parliament Jitin Prasad was inducted as Minister of State for Steel and was one of the youngest ministers in the Cabinet (April 2008).
 In 2009, he fought and won the election from Dhaurara, as his home bastion Shahjahanpur came under the delimitation process.

 His promise of getting the Meter gauge railway track of the district Lakhimpur Kheri converted to Broad gauge gathered major support for his candidature during 2009 Parliamentary elections.
 He has laid down foundation stone of a Steel factory in his constituency Dhaurahra (Lok Sabha constituency) during his tenure as Union minister of state for Steel in 2008.
 For the 14th Lok Sabha, Jitin held the positions of Committee on Petitions (Member); Committee on Information Technology and Communications (Member); Consultative Committee, Ministry of Civil Aviation and the Ministry of Steel.

 He was appointed In-Charge for West Bengal for Congress, ahead of 2021.

-Prasad joined the Bharatiya Janata Party on June 9, 2021.
+Prasad joined the Bharatiya Janata Party on 9 June 2021.
+Jitin Prasad won Pilibhit Lok Sabha constituency in 2024 Indian general election with total votes 607,158, which was 52.3% of total votes polled.